9 Days / 8 Nights

 |Continuing south, there is still more beauty as you stop by the Cape Perpetua Scenic Area and the Sea Lion Caves.
 Today we ride to the town of Florence.
 You can explore Old Town in Florence as it is a short walk (and even shorter ride) from our Inn.
 We offer two distances – 26 miles and 32 miles (including an out and back to sand dunes).
 Dinner is on your own.|

 |We leave the coast and head east.
 We will ride to the lovely Lake Creek Falls where we will enjoy a picnic lunch right by the falls.
 If it’s warm enough, feel free to hop in for a swim!
 Then we will load the bikes onto a truck and take a bus ride to Eugene where we will tour the Co-Motion headquarters and factory.
 After the tour, we will continue by bus to our hotel in Portland where we will enjoy a group dinner on this, our final night.|

 |We will offer a 30 mile ride around Portland, after which you can disassemble your bike as our tour ends.
 Our hotel provides a free shuttle to the airport.|

 This is an eight night trip.
-The cost of the trip is $5,100/team ($2,550/person).
+The cost of the trip will be approximately $5,100/team ($2,550/person).
 As with most of our tours, we limit the size of the tour to a maximum of 10 couples.
-If you would like to join us for this wonderful trip, please sign up early.

 What is included?